Sophivorus/EasyWiki/README.md

 require RUN_MAINTENANCE_IF_MAIN;
 ```

-Ultimately, these complications stem from a limitation with MediaWiki itself.
-Someday, perhaps with [MediaWiki 2.0](https://www.mediawiki.org/wiki/MediaWiki_2.0), connecting to a local wiki from outside a MediaWiki environment may be as easy as specifying the path to the installation rather than the API endpoint.
+Ultimately, these complications stem from limitations with MediaWiki itself.
+[Someday](https://www.mediawiki.org/wiki/MediaWiki_2.0), connecting to a local wiki from outside a MediaWiki environment may be as easy as specifying the path to the installation rather than the API endpoint.
 Someday!

 ## Authentication